Here, you’ll see motorcycle accident settlement examples. Additionally, you will see how we calculated the settlement amount.

 $30K Motorcycle Accident Settlement (Herniated Disc and Soft Tissue Injuries)

 Mercury Insurance insured the car’s driver.
 We worked with attorneys from a different law firm on this case.

 $25K Motorcycle Accident Settlement for Arm Injury (Miami Beach)

 For a Miami Beach, Florida scooter/moped rider who was cut off by a taxi.
 Our client, the scooter rider, had an injury to his shoulder.
 The insurance company offered $18,000.

-For a Miami Beach, Florida gentleman who was riding his moped when a car ran the red light and forced him off of his scooter.
+A man was riding his moped in Miami Beach.
+A car ran the red light and forced him off of his scooter.
 He was rushed to the emergency room in Miami Beach, Florida.

-The ER diagnosis was a separated shoulder, neck pain, back pain, and abrasions (scrapes) throughout his body.
+The ER diagnosis was a separated shoulder, neck pain and back pain.
+He also had abrasions (scrapes) throughout his body.
 United Automobile Insurance Company insured car driver.

 Click here to see our request for his health insurance provider, Blue Cross Blue Shield, to waive the lien that they alleged that they had a right of subrogation for.

 Unfortunately, our client did not have uninsured motorist coverage.
 It would’ve allowed us to make a claim against his own insurance for an amount above $10,000.